 The cash accounting scheme is a voluntary arrangement, whereby you can account for your VAT on a cash basis rather than on an invoice basis.

 Traditionally, VAT is dealt with by reference to the date on an invoice, rather than date that invoice is paid.
 So you might sell some goods today and issue an invoice, you may not be paid for it for three or four months.
-Traditionally, you would account for the VAT on the date of the invoice.
+You would account for the VAT on the date of the invoice.
 But under the cash accounting scheme, you can delay that until the invoice is actually paid.
 In the same way with goods you buy, normally you would account for the input VAT on the date of the invoice.
 But you can, under the cash accounting scheme, account for it on the date you actually pay for the goods or services.

 What are the advantages and disadvantages?